I set forth to write a song for you

 And silence your song.

-and I will sing along in your silence to the chorus of only breathing the notes…
+and I will sing along holding the chorus while you breathe between the notes

 And somehow